-Unlike some cities, Newark isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Newark are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newark is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Newark is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Newark who work in office and administrative support (13.28%), sales jobs (9.41%), and maintenance occupations (8.03%).

 Newark has a lot of people who ride the bus to and from work.
 In fact, for its size, Newark has quite a high level of public transit users.
 Newark’s need for inexpensive transportation options for its citizens is quite high.

 In terms of college education, the citizens of Newark rank slightly lower than the national average.
 13.33% of adults 25 and older in Newark have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Newark in 2010 was $16,791, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $67,164 for a family of four.
 However, Newark contains both very wealthy and poor people as well.